-Too high a percentage of the meetings we attend are largely a waste of time.
-So say the lawyers with whom I’ve spoken about the topic.
-If it helps at all, the law business is not alone in that experience and perception; the whole world suffers from “death by meeting.”
+If it helps at all, the law biz is not alone in that experience and perception; the whole world suffers from “death by meeting.”

 Consider these numbers:

-- Professionals lose 31 hours per month in unproductive meetings (roughly four work days)
+Professionals lose 31 hours per month in unproductive meetings (roughly four work days out of 20)

 So, how can you run a great meeting that accomplishes a worthwhile purpose and makes the best use of scarce time?

-Years ago, I was in a startup venture called GroupDecisions.com.
-The founding principals, Garret Sheldon and Dennis McDaniel, were experts at how groups of people make decisions.
-Under their facilitation, our meetings were amazingly productive, and never ran a minute longer than scheduled.
+Years ago, I was in a startup venture whose founding principals were experts at how groups of people make decisions.
+Under their facilitation, our meetings were amazingly productive, and ran not a minute longer than scheduled.

 From them, I learned that meetings are for only one purpose: decision-making.
-All information-sharing took place beforehand via other media.
+All information sharing takes place beforehand via other media.
 Relationship-building is not a meeting purpose; it's a by-product of a productive meeting that people are glad they attended.
 Who wants to build a relationship with someone who wastes their time?

 We followed this meeting structure: